• Skip to primary navigation

 Obviously, looking at this cake you can see the head area is much smaller than the rest of the body.
 That means it’s going to cook faster than the rest of the cake.
 The teeny, tiny ears even moreso.

-Now, you can just throw it in the oven like this and be ok with an overcooked head and probably burnt ears.
-Or!
-You can wrap the head in a layer of tinfoil and then wrap the ears in a second layer of tinfoil to be sure that the entire cake cooks evenly and perfectly.
+Wrap the head in a layer of tinfoil and then wrap the ears in a second layer of tinfoil to be sure that the entire cake cooks evenly and perfectly.

 Keeping a cake from burning

-Here comes the hard part (because none of what I’ve just told you has been hard up to this point, ok?): the baking.
 You can’t see this cake.
 You can’t test this cake.
 There’s no inserting a toothpick into the center and seeing if it comes out clean.
 There’s only feeling it.

-After you’ve baked your lamb cake, you’ll remove it from the oven and let it cool in the mold for at least an hour, or until it’s just barely warm to the touch.
-That’s when you can remove its aluminum foil helmet, cut the baker’s twine, and gently pry the edges of the pans away from one another and release your lamb!
+After you’ve baked your lamb cake, you’ll remove it from the oven and let it cool in the mold for at least fifteen minutes, or until it’s just barely warm to the touch.

-If you’ve properly sprayed and sugar your pans they should pull right away with little to no resistance.
+If you’ve properly sprayed and sugared your pans they should pull right away with little to no resistance.
 Set the lamb upright on a cooling rack (so that it looks like its sitting) and let cool completely to room temperature.

 Perfectly baked cake